Crimson-Wizard/bus-off-blog/README.md

 AC1 Given an email a user can register an account.

 - Perform the Test: Go to the registration page.
-Enter a valid email address along with any required information like username, password.
-Submit the registration form.
+Entered a valid email address along with any required information like username, password.
+Submitted the registration form.
 Verified that the user receives a confirmation message "Successfully signed in as (name)".
 Checked each field left blank to make sure you are prompted to fill required fields  such as name and password (prompt please fill in this field).
 If password doesn't match registration is not complete.
 Check that password can not be similar to username or registration is not complete.
 Checked that password must contain at least 8 characters, can’t be a commonly used password and can’t be entirely numeric.

 AC2 Then the user can log in.